mikulash/Ant-colony-optimization-for-TSP/README.md

-# IV126_HW
-Homework for Fundamentals of AI
-Hill climbing and ant colony optimization algorithms for traveling salesman problem
+# Hill climbing and ant colony optimization algorithms for traveling salesman problem
+Homework for Fundamentals of AI IV126 @ FI MUNI